• Support Harris

 Mastering the Five Essentials of Policy Narratives

-• In this module, students will explore the art of persuasive storytelling, drawing inspiration from Aristotle's Dramatic Arc and the five essential elements of a compelling narrative: (1) the inciting event, (2) progressive complications, (3) crisis, (4) climax, and (5) resolution.
-Through this exploration, students will learn to craft policy narratives that captivate and engage their audience while effectively conveying complex policy issues and potential solutions, adding a powerful dimension to their advocacy and communication skillset.
+• In this module, participants will explore the art of persuasive storytelling, drawing inspiration from Aristotle's Dramatic Arc and the five essential elements of a compelling narrative: (1) the inciting event, (2) progressive complications, (3) crisis, (4) climax, and (5) resolution.
+Through this exploration, participants will learn to craft policy narratives that captivate and engage their audience while effectively conveying complex policy issues and potential solutions, adding a powerful dimension to their advocacy and communication skillset.

 Crafting Coherent Paragraphs & Clear and Concise Sentences